c-c-meguchan/clipfeed-site/README.md

 Instead of copying the same text repeatedly — links, prompts, messages, or anything else — ClipFeed keeps them ready so you can paste them instantly.

-ClipFeed stores your clipboard history only on your Mac.
-No data is sent to any server.

 The main application source code is private, but releases and update metadata are managed here.